 6 – The Cost

 Name a trading card game you can play competitively, right away, for only $10.
 I’ll wait.
-Sure, you might play your first tourney and realize that your deck is poor or doesn’t play to your style.
+Sure, you might play your first tourney and realize that your deck doesn’t play to your style.
 That can happen.
 But in most card games you will be paying tens to hundreds for one single card.
 How about a game where you can buy the whole deck for $10?!
 I know quite a few players who only own 2 or 3 decks, and they do fine at local events.
 Try entering a tournament for another Collectible Card Game on a $30 budget.
 I’m sure there are some games out there where this is possible, but for most… you won’t have a good time.

 7 – The Potential

-Keyforge is unlike anything we’ve ever seen, and being so unique makes me believe we will see more unique things in the future.
+Keyforge is unlike anything we’ve ever seen, and being so unique makes me believe we will see even more unique things in the future.

 Will you someday be able to open an all-foiled deck?